conchoecia/beroe_forskalii_mitogenome/README.md

 ### Directory -- `figures`

+When the `snakemake` pipeline is run, the figures and associated text files are output to this directory.

 ### Directory -- `final_annotations`

 Text files in this directory include the final DNA sequences of the